 - Charitable Donations.
 Your target audience may be more willing to submit a survey form if they know you’ll be donating to a charity.

-- Hold a Drawing.
-Another great incentive is to enter people that fill out your survey into a drawing or raffle.
+- Host a Giveaway.
+Another great incentive is to enter people that fill out your survey into a drawing, raffle, or free giveaway.

 If you’re worried that people will only fill out your survey for the incentive, don’t worry.
 It’s been shown that 94% of people still give honest answers, even if they just want the reward.